easttennesseecc-star/Q-Top-Dog-IDE/READY_TO_INSTALL.md

 ## ✅ What's Been Done

-Your Q-IDE now has a **fully automated** one-click Ollama installer that:
+Your Top Dog now has a **fully automated** one-click Ollama installer that:

 ### **Automated Installation:**
 - ✅ Downloads Ollama automatically